 For the record, if a debt collector impersonates a government agent like an IRS agent, they break federal law.
 They mispresent themselves, which violates the Fair Debt Collections Practices Act.
 If you catch a collector doing this, you can sue them.

 Living a student loan payment paradox

 This nightmare is one of the most common you hear these days.
-A student goes to school, graduates with a mountain of debt, and their entry level salary won’t pay the bills.
-This happens more often that it should, particularly with vocational colleges like culinary school or nursing degree programs.
+A student goes to school, graduates with a mountain of debt, and their entry-level salary won’t pay the bills.
+This happens more often than it should, particularly with vocational colleges like culinary school or nursing degree programs.